Rki0/obsidian/Data_Structure/Tree/Binary Search Tree(BST).md

 	2. If there is, move to that node and repeat these steps
 	3. If there is not, we're done searching!

+## BFS
+1. Create a queue(this can be an array) and a variable to store the values of nodes visited
+2. Place the root node in the queue
+3.

 # Implement

 ```js